superfly/docs/elixir/the-basics/clustering.html.md

 The `dns_cluster` library lets you easily setup Erlang Clustering using DNS, and Fly.io has built in DNS support!

-After installing `dns_cluser`, add it to the application like this:
+After installing `dns_cluster`, add it to the application like this:

 ```elixir
 defmodule HelloElixir.Application do